HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### Scenario 1

-Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to confirm medical necessity.
+Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C <span class="bg-success"> to confirm Payer A’s coverage criteria have been met for a service.</span>

 **Preconditions and Assumptions:**